MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ## Product usage

-This report contains a separate report for each Microsoft 365 service, including Exchange, Microsoft 365 groups, OneDrive, SharePoint, Skype, Teams, and Yammer.
+This report contains a separate report for each Office 365 service, including Exchange, Office 365 groups, OneDrive, SharePoint, Skype, Teams, and Yammer.
 Each report contains total enabled vs. total active user reports, counts of entities such as mailboxes, sites, groups, and accounts, as well as activity type reports where appropriate.
 All values of the month shown on the top section of the report refer to the latest complete month.

 ## User activity